paulghaddad/baby_site/src/pages/activities/index.md

 Now is a great time to involve baby with some basic recipes.

-In fact, my son has “helped” me make several of his purees.
+In fact, Hayden has “helped” me make several of his purees.
 We made a banana puree together, for example.
 And it was a lot of fun.

 He sat in his high chair and I sat next to him at the kitchen table.
 I showed him the pile of bananas, as I peeled each one.
 Then, I let him smell and hold one of the peeled bananas.

 He watched enthusiastically as I sliced the bananas and placed them in the food processor.
 Once it was smooth, I gave him a small taste.

-This simple activity was a multi-sensorial experience for my son.
+This simple activity was a multi-sensorial experience.

 ## Get singing!

 Babies love to hear you sing, even if you’re out of tune like me.

-My son loved songs with hand motions at this age.
+Hayden loved songs with hand motions at this age.
 Here are a few of songs to try:

 * The Wheels on the Bus
 * Where is Thumbkin?